petar-i-todorov/epic-esports/README.md

 - Remix (React-based SSR framework) as core framework; handles routing, server-side rendering, data fetching, and more
 - Tailwind for styling
-- Prisma for data modeling
 - SQLite for database
+- Prisma for data modeling and database access
 - Faker for generating seed data
+- MSW for mocking API requests in tests and development
-- Sentry for error tracking and performance monitoring
+- Sentry for error tracking and performance monitoring in production
 - Zod + Conform for data validation
-- MSW for mocking API requests in tests and development
 - Resend for sending emails
 - Sanity as a headless CMS for adding content
 - Fly.io for deploying